Sensory Processing Disorder

 The proprioceptive system is located within the muscles, joints, ligaments, tendons, and connective tissue.
 It is responsible for telling where your body is in space (body awareness) and safely maneuvering around the environment.
 Tools, such as weighted blankets, resistance tunnels and trampolines, are used to improve body, safety, and spatial awareness in daily settings.

 Tactile input includes discriminating different types of textures, differentiating pressure touch versus light touch, and identifying pain and temperature.
 We use a variety of modalities, such as fidgets, vibration, dry and messy play activities and much more to target the tactile system.

 A Sensory Integration program that focuses on stimulating and strengthening the vestibular core through music frequencies.
-TL is an auditory intervention that uses the organized sound patterns inherent in music to impact all levels of the nervous system.
+Therapeutic Listening is an auditory intervention that uses the organized sound patterns inherent in music to impact all levels of the nervous system.